skip to main content

 What is the best cheap internet for students?

-Xfinity’s Connect More plan comes with 200 Mbps for $25 monthly, and it’s our choice for the best cheap internet package.
-Plus, there are special Xfinity students deals like $200 back.
-But Xfinity requires a one-year term agreement, so if you might leave your college town for home in the summer, this deal might not be the one for you.
+Xfinity’s Connect More plan comes with 200–300 Mbps for $30 monthly, and it’s our choice for the best cheap internet package.
+Plus, there are sometimes special Xfinity students deals like $200 back.
+But Xfinity requires a one-year term agreement for the best rates, so if you might leave your college town for home in the summer, this deal might not be the one for you.

 To see if either of these providers offers internet in your area, enter your zip code below: